 Section 6.
 Force Majeure.
 Neither party shall be liable for the failure to perform its obligations under this agreement, for and to the extent such failure is caused by an act of God or the public enemy; accident; explosion; fire; storm; earthquake; flood, drought; strike; lockout; labor troubles; riot; sabotage, embargo; war; compliance with a federal, state or local government regulation, rule or order; shortage of or inability to obtain supplies or equipment, or any other cause of causes beyond the reasonable control of the party failing to perform.
 The settlement of strikes or differences with workers shall be entirely within the discretion of the party having the difficulty.
 The party availing itself of these provisions shall notify the other party in writing, giving fill particulars of such cause and the date of such occurrence as soon as possible after the occurrence of such cause.
 The obligation of such party, so far as it is affected by the cause specified in such notice, shall be suspended during the continuance of such cause, but for no longer period.
 Such cause shall, as far as possible, be remedied with all reasonable dispatch and the party shall notify the other of the date so remedied.
-If by reason of such cause of causes, UNIVERSAL is delayed in the performance of the Work or Extra services, then the time for completion shall be extended by the number of days of such delay.
+If by reason of such cause or causes, UNIVERSAL is delayed in the performance of the Work or Extra Services, then the time for completion shall be extended by the number of days of such delay.

 Section 7.
 Standard of Performance.
-All labor performed by UNIVERSAL shall be performed in a good and workerlike manner in compliance with said engineered maintenance program, and all materials provided in connection with the Work shall be of good quality and free from defects in design and workmanship.
+All labor performed by UNIVERSAL shall be performed in a good and workmanlike manner in compliance with the Proposal and the standards and requirements of Southwestern Public Service Company (or such standards and requirements as ENRON may reasonably require), and all materials provided in connection with the Work and any Extra Service shall be of good quality and free from defects in design and workmanship.
 UNIVERSAL shall promptly remedy any defective Work or Extra Service or any damages to the Substation caused by its wrongful acts or omissions of which it receives notice within one year following the completion of the Work or Extra Service, at its sole expense.

 THE EXPRESS WARRANTY SET FORTH IN THIS SECTION IS EXCLUSIVE AND NO OTHER WARRANTIES OF ANY KIND, WHETHER STATUTORY, ORAL, WRITTEN, EXPRESS, OR IMPLIED, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, SHALL APPLY.
 ENRON'S EXCLUSIVE REMEDIES AND UNIVERSAL'S ONLY OBLIGATIONS ARISING OUT OF OR IN CONNECTION WITH THE WARRANTY SET FORTH IN THIS SECTION, WHETHER BASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY, OR OTHERWISE, SHALL BE THOSE STATED IN THIS SECTION.